cypof/objectfabric/index.md

 ## Demo - Chat

 Not packaged yet, but can be run from the source.
+It is basically the same demo, but using a set of strings instead of an array of numbers.
+It also lets clients modify the set instead of only listening, by adding new messages to the set that will get replicated to other clients.

 <div id="chat">
 <ul>